 100 nativity scenes from all over Rome, Italy and the world are on display under the Colonnade of St. Peter’s Square

-Starting from December 9th, you’ll be able to admire 100 nativity scenes on display.
+Starting from December 8th, you’ll be able to admire 100 nativity scenes on display.
 Regardless of your religious inclinations, this is an event not to be missed.
-The display showcases nativity scenes from 17 different countries across the globe.
-The inauguration will take place on Friday, 8 December, at 4pm.
+The display showcases nativity scenes from many different countries across the globe.

 INSPIRATION